Words by Simon Difford

-Advocaat (or Advocaatenborrel) is a traditional Dutch liqueur made from eggs, sugar and spirit (traditionally brandy but also neutral spirit), usually with vanilla and sometime also with fruit.
+Advocaat (or Advocaatenborrel) is a traditional Dutch liqueur made from eggs, sugar and spirit (traditionally brandy but also neutral spirit), usually with vanilla and sometimes also with fruit.
 With an alcohol content typically 14% to 20% alc./vol., this rich, creamy drink has a texture and flavour reminiscent of custard or eggnog.
 Advocaat is a much underrated cocktail ingredient.

 The origins of advocaat are unclear but some say it is derived from an alcoholic drink that Dutch colonists made from avocado.
 Dutch texts from the 17th century describe a yellow-coloured drink popular with sailors of the period and made in the Dutch Antilles (Dutch Caribbean islands) from an avocado flesh mixed with alcohol.
 Indeed, the first know written use of the word 'avocado' was by Hans Sloane in a 1696 index of Jamaican plants.
 In the absence of avocado back home in Holland, they used egg yolk to imitate the colour (an obvious substitution, egg yolk for the yellow flesh of fruit?).
 The name of the fruit 'abacate' in Portuguese had already evolved to advocate by Portuguese colonists in Brazil, then became advocaat in Dutch.

 However, others, including my Oxford English Dictionary, place Advocaat's origins more recently in the 1930s with the name coming from the Dutch for 'advocate', 'being originally considered a lawyer's drink'.